 If Bentinho died I would have no reservations about saying these things—I would describe him exactly as I know him to be.
 No sugar coating.
 No warming you guys up like I just did with that soft, relatable introduction.
 If Bentinho died I would feel immediately that I had failed to tell the truth and fully acknowledge the biggest influence in my life while he was alive.

-The truth is that the way I feel about Bentinho is inexplicable and beyond anything I’ve known or heard anyone else describe.
-It’s not just love.
-It feels like purpose.
+The truth is that the way I feel about Bentinho’s work feels like purpose.
 Honor.
 The reason I’m alive.
 I can’t help but think of that quote by Oprah:

 “there is no greater gift you can give or receive than to honor your calling.
 It is why you where born and how you become most truly alive”

-My calling has a lot to do with Bentinho.
-And helping all of you understand him, get over your projections and opinions about following a teacher or his controversial personality, and get serious about doing the work.
+My calling has a lot to do with helping people understand Bentinho, get over their projections and opinions about following a teacher or his controversial personality, and get serious about doing the work.

 What have I learned from Bentinho?

 To try to answer this question is silly.
 I’ve learned thousands of subtle, perfectly-timed lessons from Bentinho.
 Every single time I’m around him I’m learning.
 I’ve been humbled countless times just by watching him speak to others; noticing his compassion for people who would irritate me, seeing him transform an impossible dynamic into a breakthrough nobody saw coming, delicately working with someone who seems to make no progress only to discover two months later that for her the impact was paramount.
 I have several notes in my phone saturated with spontaneous quotes from Bentinho.
 Here’s a recent one: